 "FinTech has the potential to totally disrupt the financial industry as we know it.
 Therefore, we in the industry also see the need to invest in external innovation.
 For start-ups, FinTech is a promising market, but not an easy one for new entrants to gain a foothold.
 The financial world is governed by complex legislation and regulation.
 By teaming up with the imec.istart FinTech, InsurTech & Cyber Security vertical, start-ups not only gain access to our network of partners, but also to industry-specific coaching.
 We are the only start-up initiative in Flanders that is specifically aimed at this sector," says imec.istart Innovation Manager Kris Mertens.

-At present, there are already four start-ups in the imec.istart portfolio operating in the FinTech, InsurTech and Cyber Security market: Sign2Pay (secure mobile payments), Yields (automatic monitoring of AI-algorithms), SpotCrowd (spotting shoplifters in real-time using existing security cameras) and Cumul.io (data visualisation). imec.istart aims to attract even more start-ups in this field with this new vertical.
+At present, there are already four start-ups in the imec.istart portfolio operating in the FinTech, InsurTech and Cyber Security market: Sign2Pay (secure mobile payments), Yields (automatic monitoring of AI-algorithms), Tengu.io (an automation platform for big data teams) and Cumul.io (data visualisation). imec.istart aims to attract even more start-ups in this field with this new vertical.

 ING is sharing its expertise